Decolonize This Place: Subway protests

 In the fall of 2019, the New York Metropolitan Transportation Authority announced a crackdown on fare evasion in the subway, adding 500 NYPD officers to enforce the measure.
 Decolonize This Place organized a protest in response, focused on the presence of police in the subway and calling for free transit in the face of declining service.
 Around one thousand protesters marched through the streets and later staged a mass fare evasion, jumping turnstiles and holding open emergency gates in several stations in Downtown Brooklyn.

 Criticism

 In 2016, Husain gave a speech on Palestinian liberation at an Al-Quds Day celebration in Times Square in which he advocated fighting for "justice in all the ways possible – and yes, Jihadis – Jihadis in all the ways possible... don’t let anyone tell you to renounce your brother or sister because they are fighting in an unacceptable way."
 Several news sources published articles calling-out the group for inciting violence.

 Nigerian-American art historian and curator Okwui Enwezor criticized the movement's objection to the hiring of curator Kristen Windmuller-Luna, a former student of Enwezor, as "arbitrary at best, and chilling at worst."

-In May 2021, while preparing an anti-Israel demonstration in Manhattan, representatives of Decolonize This Place tweeted "And wondering what to do in solidarity in the meantime?
-Find targets nearby, Find where these zionist fools live and where there offices are, and act!"
-The tweet was widely interpreted as an attempt to incite violence against Jews.